MarianneUK/EliBreMusic/README.md

 - __The Footer__

-  - The footer section includes an embedded Spotify follow button, links to eli Bre's social media sites and a link to the contact page.
+  - The footer section includes an embedded Spotify follow button, links to Eli Bre's social media sites and a link to the contact page.
 The social media links will open to a new tab to allow easy navigation for the user.
   - The footer is valuable to the user as it encourages them to keep connected via social media and also provides a link to the contact page for desktop and mobile versions.

 ![Footer](assets/documentation/footer.png)